KBYN: Kaagapay ng Bayan

 KBYN: Kaagapay ng Bayan (also known as KBYN) is a Philippine television documentary and news magazine show broadcast by Kapamilya Channel.
 Hosted by Noli de Castro, it aired on the network's Yes Weekend line up from April 10, 2022 to January 1, 2023, replacing Sunday Kapamilya Blockbusters on Kapamilya Channel and Zine Love on A2Z and was replaced by Tao Po!.

 History

 KBYN: Kaagapay ng Bayan premiered on April 10, 2022, and served as de Castro's comeback on television after he withdrew his bid for the 2022 Senate elections and returned to his home network ABS-CBN, and to the news magazine format since he left Magandang Gabi...
 Bayan in 2004.

 The show aired its final episode on January 1, 2023, as de Castro returned to TV Patrol for the third time 8 days later.
 Re-runs of past episodes aired from January 8 to June 11 of the same year.
-New stories from KBYN are highlighted regularly on TV Patrol in a segment called KBYN Special, similar to Kabayan Special Patrol, a segment previously hosted by de Castro and Tao Po! which is currently hosted by de Castro's fellow TV Patrol co-anchor Bernadette Sembrano.
+New stories from KBYN are highlighted regularly on TV Patrol in a segment called KBYN Special, similar to Kabayan Special Patrol, a segment previously hosted by de Castro and Tao Po! which was previously hosted by de Castro's fellow TV Patrol co-anchor Bernadette Sembrano.